loveclari/loveclari/README.md

 - 👋 Hi, I’m Clari
 - 👀 I’m interested in building applications that will make people's lives easier
-- 🌱 I’m currently learning - How to write better Javascript
+- 🌱 I’m currently learning - How to write better Javascript and Typescript
 - 💞️ I’m looking to collaborate on apps that have a a Social and environmentally conscious approach
 - 📫 How to reach me clarissa.celestino@gmail.com